George Foster (footballer): Plymouth Argyle

-Foster began his career at his hometown club Plymouth Argyle, moving from the youth-team through the reserve team and into the first-team.
+Foster began his career at his hometown club Plymouth Argyle, moving from the youth team through the reserve team and into the first-team.
 He made his debut in a Third Division match against Hereford United on 20 February 1974.
 The club finished in 17th place in 1973–74, before winning promotion as the division's runners-up in 1974–75 – they finished just one point behind champions Blackburn Rovers.

-Argyle went on to finish 16th in the Second Division in 1975–76, before slipping back into the third tier after finishing two points short of safety in 1976–77.
+Argyle went on to finish 16th in the Second Division in 1975–76 before slipping back into the third tier after finishing two points short of safety in 1976–77.
 Foster also spent a brief time on loan at Devon rivals Torquay United in October 1976, scoring three goals in six league games.
-The "Pilgrims" replaced manager Tony Waiters with Mike Kelly, and only avoided a second successive relegation by just two places and three points in 1977–78 after Malcolm Allison replaced Kelly as manager in March.
-Foster was changed to the centre-back position during the campaign and it was there that he established himself as a mainstay in the starting eleven.
+The "Pilgrims" replaced manager Tony Waiters with Mike Kelly, and only avoided a second-successive relegation by just two places and three points in 1977–78 after Malcolm Allison replaced Kelly as manager in March.
+Foster was changed to the centre-back position during the campaign, and it was there that he established himself as a mainstay in the starting eleven.

 Under the stewardship of new boss Bobby Saxton, Plymouth moved up to a more secure 15th-place finish in 1978–79, and Foster recovered from a broken leg to regain his first-team spot for the 1979–80 campaign.
 Plymouth rose to seventh place in 1980–81, before new manager Bobby Moncur led the club to a tenth-place finish in 1981–82.
 Foster spent part of the season on loan at Brian Godfrey's Exeter City, playing 28 Third Division games at St James Park after making his debut against Plymouth on 28 December.

 He was an ever-present at Exeter for the remainder of the campaign and became the first player to win the club's Player of the Year award whilst on loan from another club.
 He turned down a transfer to Sheffield United as he did not want to drop down to the Fourth Division.
-During an eight-year spell at Home Park, Foster scored six goals in 248 league and cup appearances and was named as the club's Player of the Year in 1978 and 1980.
+During eight years at Home Park, Foster scored six goals in 248 league and cup appearances and was named as the club's Player of the Year in 1978 and 1980.